Fed Tax Incentives: "FICA Tip Tax Credit"

 -

-An individual restaurant server works 2,080 hours in 2019 (hours worked includes all paid time including holidays, vacations, etc.) and is paid $3.13 per hour or $6,510 for the year.
+An individual restaurant server works 2,080 hours (hours worked includes all paid time including holidays, vacations, etc.) and is paid $3.13 per hour or $6,510 for the year.
 The server reports tip income of $15,000 to the employer.
 The employer withholds and “matches” FICA & Medicare taxes on the server’s combined wages and tips of $21,510.
-The restaurant’s FICA Tip Tax Credit for 2019 is calculated as follows for this individual server:
+The restaurant’s FICA Tip Tax Credit for the applicable tax year is calculated as follows for this individual server:

 Section 45B “minimum wage” amount: